smuefsmuef/HeritageSitesJavaFX/README.md

 -Enabling/Disabling Buttons
 -add new site: set year, set next id
--edit some table columns, double-click, on enter the value is stored& updated
+-edit some table columns, double-click, on enter the value is stored& updated -add a startpage that

+Todo: searchbar
+disbale buttons